Pramith96/my-first-react/README.md

 # Getting Started with Create React App

-This is my First react application. second change from master. another change of master.
+This is my first react application. second change from testing. another change from branch3. changes from branch3
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts